zouxu09/TinyZero/README.md

 # TinyZero
 ![image](cover.png)

-TinyZero is a reproduction of [DeepSeek R1 Zero](https://github.com/deepseek-ai/DeepSeek-R1).
+TinyZero is a reproduction of [DeepSeek R1 Zero](https://github.com/deepseek-ai/DeepSeek-R1) in countdown and multiplication tasds.
 We built upon [veRL](https://github.com/volcengine/verl).

 Through RL, the 3B base LM develops self-verification and search abilities all on its own